 The aim of PSHE at King’s Worcester is to allow pupils to develop the knowledge, skills and attributes they need to live a happy and healthy life in today’s world.
 The programme is designed to challenge pupils with aspects of moral and social responsibility at each stage of their development so as to offer an environment in which to discuss issues affecting both adolescents and also those in the wider community.

 PSHE at King’s helps pupils to realise the nature and consequences of discrimination, teasing, bullying and aggressive behaviours (including cyber-bullying), use of prejudice-based language, and also how to respond and ask for help.
-It also aims to support pupils to make responsible, informed decisions related to drugs, alcohol, and sexual consent, to understand the causes, implications and sources of help for mental and physical health problems, and to guide them in their career planning and financial future.
-It is integral with equipping our pupils for what lies ahead, and to encourage balance and confidence in line with the school’s principles.
+It also aims to support pupils to make responsible, informed decisions related to drugs, alcohol, and consent, to understand the causes, implications and sources of help for mental and physical health problems, and to guide them in their career planning and financial future.
+It is integral with equipping our pupils for what lies ahead, and to encourage balance and confidence in line with the school’s values.

 This course is central to all aspects of school life – its thinking, planning, teaching, and organisation – and as such has a positive influence on pupils’ learning and relationships throughout the whole school community.
-Provision of PSHE is explicitly designed to contribute to the process of growing up and the preparation of pupils for responsibility in adult life, by promoting fundamental British values and by passing on enduring, universal values which help to nurture pupils’ integrity and autonomy so that they become responsible and caring citizens capable of contributing to the development of a just society.

 It is the role of PSHE at King’s to enable pupils to flourish in their adult life, preparing them for the opportunities, responsibilities and experiences.
 It is about helping our pupils to make positive, informed decisions, and keeping them safe and healthy.